mckiernantim/HallsOfGlory/README.md

 ## Future
- The current version is built using Sinatra.
-Future version will be redeployed via  Ruby on Rails.
-Using ActiveStorage image uploading will be built in and additionaly user authentication via Devise for launch with the game.
+GORENET is currently live at <https://gorenet.herokuapp.com/> .
+Image Uploads will be added in the future via ActiveStorage and AWS storage.